OscarBarreraGithub/OscarBarreraGithub.github.io/_pages/about.md

 ---

-### Welcome
+### Hi, I’m Oscar,

-<p class="big-text">I'm Oscar Barrera, a PhD student in high-energy theory at Harvard.
-My research sits at the intersection of physics and machine learning — combining theoretical insight with computational tools to explore how the universe works.</p>
+<p class="big-text"> a PhD student in theoretical physics at Harvard University.
+My work lives at the intersection of high-energy theory and machine learning, where I blend analytical insight with numerical tools to explore some of the most fundamental questions about the universe.</p>

 <div class="spacer"></div>

-<p class="big-text">Outside of research, I play guitar and, until recently, rode a motorcycle through Florida’s much-missed sunshine.</p>
+<p class="big-text">I’m currently working with Lisa Randall to numerically constrain flavor-violating processes in five-dimensional Randall–Sundrum models, and with Matt Schwartz to develop efficient algorithms for evaluating Feynman diagrams.
+In the past, I’ve worked on gravitational wave astrophysics, machine learning for superconductor discovery, and synthetic data generation for financial applications.</p>

 <div class="scroll-arrow">↓</div>

-<div class="spacer"></div>
+<p class="big-text">Outside the lab, I play guitar and grew up on a mix of ’70s rock, ’90s grunge, and 2000s alt.
+The Interlude tab has the full list of shows I’ve seen.</p>

 ---